-Professor Donna Baines Director 604.822.3332 donna.baines@ubc.ca The Director is the School's administrative head with responsibility and accountability for the operation of the School's academic programs and for the implementation of relevant University and School policies and procedures.
-Shirley Yue Administrator 604.822.2277 shirley.yue@ubc.ca The Administrator is responsible for the overall non-academic administrative operation of the School including financial, space allocation and human resources (e.g., Faculty, Staff and Student appointments).
-All non-academic office staff report to the Administrator so any concerns or issues should be directed to them.
+Professor Donna Baines Director 604-822-0782 donna.baines@ubc.ca The Director is the School's administrative head with responsibility and accountability for the operation of the School's academic programs and for the implementation of relevant University and School policies and procedures.
+Shirley Yue Administrator 604-822-2277 shirley.yue@ubc.ca Shirley is responsible for the overall non-academic administrative operation of the School including financial, space allocation and human resources (e.g., Faculty, Staff and Student appointments).
+All non-academic office staff report to Shirley so any concerns or issues should be directed to her.